daniellegrogan/hydrology_tools/README.md

 - Basin IDs
 - Upstream area

+This function uses an input text file.
 See cell_table_manual.init for a commented example of an input file and options to use this script.